GUITAR PLAYER Magazine, August 1979:

 EDDIE DURHAM'S INSTRUMENTS ARE PRESERVED

-photos have been removed. please contact at "SwingtheBlues@yahoo.com" for exhibits of actual instruments or to license photos
+Please contact at "SwingtheBlues@yahoo.com" for exhibits of actual instruments or to license photos

 SIGNATURE Hollow-Body GUITAR, left & right handed with Eddie's signature on the frets, son Eric and daughter Marsha's signature inside the F-Hole

 In 2006 "Sam Ash Music Stores" released the DURHAM SIGNATURE GUITARS, two colors each, by "Guitar Research"